EU to revive debate on minimum energy tax levels

 Environmental groups agree diesel needs to be taxed more.

-Luxembourg’s diesel rates are good for generating revenue for it, but so-called “tank tourism” was negative for the nation’s neighbors, said the letter, signed by more than 30 campaign groups.
+Luxembourg’s diesel rates are good for generating revenue for it, but so-called “tank tourism” was negative for the nation’s neighbours, said the letter, signed by more than 30 campaign groups.

 Environment groups have also raised concerns about whether biofuels classed as sustainable really are.